axanthos/orange3-textable-prototypes/doc/widgets/movie_scripts.rst

 The **Movie Scripts** widget simply lets the user make a search on the `SpringfieldSpringfield <https://www.springfieldspringfield.co.uk/>`_ website.

+The **Search** button searches the database for entries matching user's input.

 The **Refresh Database** button downloads the newest collection of all the movie titles available on the website and stores them in cache.

 The **Corpus** section is a container where the User's Scripts are stored.
 The User can add or remove scripts to and from their corpus or clear the corpus entirely.